poteto/hiring-without-whiteboards/README.md

 ## D - F
 - [Dark Sky](https://darksky.net/jobs) | Cambridge, MA | Phone interviews and a very short, real paid project
 - [Data Theorem](http://www.datatheorem.com) | Palo Alto, CA; Paris, Fr; Bangladesh, India | Phone interview, then a take home project and finally in-person interview.
-- [DataCentred](http://www.datacentred.co.uk/careers) | Manchester, UK & Remote | Pair programming with team, project to work on at home
 - [Datalogue](https://datalogue.github.io/recruiting) | Montreal, Canada | We Ask candidates to contribute meaningfully to an Open source project that reflects the stack they will be working with and send us a link to the PR.
 - [Datascope](https://datascope.co/careers) | Chicago, IL | Take home exploratory data project with public data, discussion about the project via video chat, and in-person office visit.
 - [Datlinq](http://www.datlinq.com/en/vacancies) | Rotterdam, Netherlands | Take-home project based on actual work on data done by the team and in-person or Skype interviews